 1. Smoke Point

-The oil used in the seasoning process can affect the flavor of the food being cooked in your cast iron.
+The oil used in the seasoning process can affect the flavor of the food you cook in your cast iron skillet, pan or dutch oven.
 Oils are made up of natural compounds including fatty acids.
 These fatty acids are the building blocks of fat in our diet and are the chemical compounds that can heavily impact flavor in cooking.
 The combination and level of these fatty acids in cooking oil, especially when heated, has a great impact on the flavor of your food.

 While your seasoning layer has undergone a series of chemical reactions to turn into a hard, non-stick surface, the seasoning is still just a hardened layer of oil.
 When you heat your pan to start cooking, the carbonized oil heats up and the fatty acids within release flavor compounds that can contribute flavor to the food that’s being cooked.